se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/rust.md

 This is an introduction to some of the unique design of Rust.
 This is not comprehensive - the fantastic [Rust Book][] is much better if you want to fully learn Rust.
-Instead, we'll look at how it's different from what we've seen so far in Python, and discuss some of the aspects that make special, like how it is memory safe without resorting to a garbage collector, the trait system, and syntactic macros.
+Instead, we'll look at how it's different from what we've seen so far in Python, and discuss some of the aspects that make it special, like how it is memory safe without resorting to a garbage collector, the trait system, and syntactic macros.

 ## Basic syntax